ABOUT

 In 1959 I went to college at Stanford University.
 What a change from Los Angeles.
 It was the first time I realized I didn’t have to get married and do laundry and spend my life making bologna sandwiches for my kids’ lunches.

-Now I live on a soft, green island near Seattle with my husband, Philip, who is a professor.
-Our daughter, Leah, is a book buyer at Powell’s Books in Portland, Oregon.
+Now I live on a soft, green island near Seattle.
+Our daughter, Leah, is the children’s book buyer at Broadway Books in Portland, Oregon.
 The love of books runs in the family.

 It seems to me that all that can be said about me has already been said: I started writing at 49, like to write about gutsy girls figuring out who they are, and have no plans to stop writing until I am at least a hundred.